KimleeHeng/osticket-instructions/prerequisites-installation.md

 Congratulations, hopefully it is installed with no errors!

-This is the help desk login page: http://localhost/osTicket/scp/login.php
+This is the help desk login page for admin/analyst: http://localhost/osTicket/scp/login.php

 This is the End Users osTicket URL: http://localhost/osTicket/